embedr-finance/embedr-docs/docs/embedr-protocol/02-stable-coin-factory.md

 ### Opening a Kasa

 Opening a Kasa is the process of minting rUSD by depositing collateral.
-In order to use Embedr's products, a single user needs to have a Kasa registered in the protocol.
+In order to use EMBEDr's products, a single user needs to have a Kasa registered in the protocol.

 Users can open a Kasa by providing some amount of collateral to the protocol.
 The valid amounts for `COLLATERAL_TOKEN` and `rUSD` are based on the collateral ratio of the Kasa.